christianpflugradt/virtuallet/README.md

 so I had to compile it manually using `make` which fortunately worked for me without any further configuration.
 You can download it here: `http://lua.sqlite.org/index.cgi/home`

+#### Mono 6.12.0 dependencies

+`System.Data.SQLite` must be included.
+It was not part of mono for my linux distro.
+I downloaded the sqlite source code, at that time via `https://system.data.sqlite.org/downloads/1.0.116.0/sqlite-netFx-full-source-1.0.116.0.zip` and compiled the respective dll by executing `xbuild /p:Configuration=Release /p:UseInteropDll=false /p:UseSqliteStandard=true ./System.Data.SQLite/System.Data.SQLite.2017.csproj` from the location I unpacked the zip file.

 #### Node.js v15.10 dependencies

 You need to install the sqlite3 driver via node package manager: `npm install sqlite3`